cisagov/crossfeed/docs/src/documentation-pages/contributing/setup.md

 The scheduler lambda function is set to run on a 5-minute interval when deployed.

-When running locally, the scheduler function runs every 1 minute, for convenience.
-To run it manually, click on the "Manually run scheduler" button on the Scans page.
+When running locally, the scheduler function runs every 30 seconds, for convenience.
+To manually trigger a run immediately, click on the "Manually run scheduler" button on the Scans page.

 You can check scheduler logs locally by checking the backend container logs.

 #### Running tests

-To run tests, first make sure you have already started crossfeed with `docker-compose`.
+To run tests, first make sure you have already started Crossfeed with `docker-compose`.
 Then run:

 ```bash
 cd backend